iancero/checkthat/README.md

 #> ✔ all data checks passing
 ```

+When at least one check fails, `check_that()` throws an error, halting
+the potentially risky execution of subsequent code.
+It then gives you
-When at least one check fails, you get a more detailed breakdown of what
+get a detailed breakdown of what the outcome was for each test.
-went wrong.

 ``` r
 mtcars |>